 Chrome has its own task manager on Chrome OS, too.
-To open it, open a Chrome window, click the menu button, point to “More Tools”, and select “Task Manager”.
-The task manager will show you how much memory, CPU, and network activity different web pages, browser extensions, and apps are using.
+To use it, open any Chrome window.
+Click the menu button, point to “More Tools”, and then select the “Task Manager” option.
+The task manager shows you how much memory, CPU, and network activity different web pages, browser extensions, and apps are using.

 Use the System Page

-Chrome OS offers a special page that shows all of this information.
+Chrome OS offers a special page that shows system information.
 You don’t need to install anything extra to find it.
-Unfrotunately, this isn’t the most user-friendly interface.
+Unfortunately, this feature doesn’t provide the most user-friendly interface.

 To locate this interface, type “chrome://system” into Chrome’s address bar and press Enter.
 (You can open this page on Windows, Mac, or Linux, too — but Chrome won’t show anywhere near as much system information.)

-Much of the information here will be more technical than what most people need, but you can see detailed information about your release version of Chrome OS, the device’s CPU, disk usage, its hardware platform, and network connection information.
+Much of the information here is more technical than what most people need, but you can see detailed information about your release version of Chrome OS, the device’s CPU, disk usage, its hardware platform, and network connection information.

 Examine Network Connection Details

-Click the name of your network connection under “Internet connection” at the top of the Settings window and then click your connection name in the list.
-This information will be displayed on the “Connection” and “Network” tabs.
+Click the name of your network connection under the “Network” section at the top of the Settings window, and then click your connection name in the list.
+The IP address is shown on the main page.